STED Microscopy with Supercontinuum Lasers

 Pulsed depletion:

-The OCT principle for imaging was first demonstrated in 1991 by Professor Huang et al..
-A very thorough description of principles and applications has been provided by Professor Drexler from the Medical University Vienna and Professor Fujimoto from MIT in “Optical Coherence Tomography: Technology and Applications”.
+The principle of OCT imaging was first demonstrated in 1991 by Professor Huang et al. A comprehensive overview of its principles and applications has been provided by Professor Drexler from the Medical University of Vienna and Professor Fujimoto from MIT in Optical Coherence Tomography: Technology and Applications.

-• Extreme optical bandwidths
+• Extremely broad optical bandwidths

 • Excellent spatial coherence